genevate/style_guides/programming/languages/ruby/rspec.md

 and `rails` folders and then load those support files via the corresponding `spec_helper.rb` and `rails_helper.rb` files since context matters.

+## Metadata

+- When using multiple keys, list keys with values last to avoid having to specify all keys with values (i.e. using a value of `true`).
+Example:

+      # Avoid
+      it "is an example", one: true, two: ExampleObject, three: true

+      # Use
+      it "is an example", two: ExampleObject, :one, :three
+- Avoid describing specs with multiple metadata keys in order to avoid line wrapping and complicated behavior.
+In situations like this, rethink how the spec could be simplified.
+Example:

+      # Avoid
+      RSpec.describe Example, :one, :two, :three, :four, :five, six do end

+      # Use
+      RSpec.describe Example, :one do
+      end

 ## Contexts

 - Use `context` when needing to make a slight alternation to the subject or provide addtional setup.
 - Use `with` or `when` prefixes for your context definitions to help describe what makes the context unique.
+- Avoid using shared context blocks when possible as a shared context with a block probably means you need a shared example instead or have the wrong abstraction for the context.
+Example:

+      # Avoid
+      include_context "with example" do
+        # Modify/alter original context.
+      end

+      # Use
+      include_context "with example"

 ## Performance